32bitbradley/OpenSourceProjectGoBeepBoop/README.md

 # OpenSourceProjectGoBeepBoop
-A website that generates obscure opensource project ideas!
+OSPGBP is a website thingy that generates obscure opensource project ideas!